DerekJLeong/cmadc/README.md

 Totally not finished, will finished later ✌️

+It'd be pretty neat to combine this with vector databases, iykyk.

 ## 🏛️ Licensing
 ### cmadc
 The primary license for Configurable AI Mulit-Agent Decision Chain is the Business Source License 1.1 (BUSL-1.1), see [LICENSE](https://github.com/DerekJLeong/cmadc/blob/main/LICENSE).